theomantz/text-rank/README.md

 # Readme

-You can read the original research paper for the TestRank algorithm [here](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)
+You can read the original research paper for the TextRank algorithm [here](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)

 ## The following process description is not a final readme but to help the developer work through the process